Troy Batchelor: UK and Europe

 He won the Elite League Riders' Championship, held at King's Lynn Stadium on 25 September 2014.

-In 2022, he joined Ipswich Witches from Sheffield Tigers for SGB Premiership 2022 season and won the Premiership Pairs.
+In 2022, Batchelor joined Ipswich Witches from Sheffield Tigers for SGB Premiership 2022 season and won the Premiership Pairs.
 He also joined the Oxford Cheetahs for the SGB Championship 2022 season, with the Cheetahs were returning to action after a 14-year absence from British Speedway.
 After riding for Birmingham in 2023, he joined the Workington Comets for the 2024 season.

 International

 Batchelor made his Speedway Grand Prix debut in the Grand Prix of Poland II at the MotoArena Toruń in Poland in 2013.
-Riding as a substitute in the meeting, he finished in 12th place scoring 6 points.
+Riding as a substitute in the meeting, he finished in 12th place, scoring six points.

 For the 2014 Speedway Grand Prix, Batchelor became one of the top 15 Qualified Riders of the series.
-In his first full-time run at the World Championship, he finished in 9th place with 91 points scored.
+In his first full-time run at the World Championship, he finished in ninth place with 91 points scored.
 Batchelor scored his first podium when he finished second in the Danish Grand Prix at the Parken Stadium in Copenhagen.

-Troy Batchelor has also represented Australia in the Speedway World Cup and numerous test matches.
+Batchelor has also represented Australia in the Speedway World Cup and numerous test matches.